anthonykulis/cps215/algorithm_efficiencies/classNotes.md

     * Average Case is known as `Big Theta`

 ### Getting the Big O
-* So know you have probably guessed that loops have a lot to do with Big O evaluation.
+* So now you have probably guessed that loops have a lot to do with Big O evaluation.
   * This should be pretty obvious since it is *how many times* we need to do the most significant operation.
 * But how do we write this notation?